 After the work is done, we will take a safari to see the abundant wildlife of Etosha National Park and explore the breathtaking landscapes that make up Namibia.
 You will return from this trip with an experience you will remember for life.
 Not only will you be able to explore this beautiful part of Africa, but you will play an integral role in its conservation.
 And the beauty and serenity of the African landscape will surely remain a part of you forever.

-You will be greeted at the Windhoek airport and transported to the wildlife rescue project, where we will spend two weeks, unless you choose to visit another project.
+You will be greeted at the Windhoek airport and transported to a lodge where you have a night to rest and get over jetlag.
+The next morning we will be transported to the wildlife rescue project, where we will spend two weeks, unless you choose to visit another project under the same organization.
 Then we will spend a night in Windhoek before being picked up for our safari.
 After being dropped off and spending another night in Windhoek, you will be transported to the airport for your flight back home.

 Activities at the sanctuary are carried out in a rotational group system to ensure that everybody gets exposed to the variety of experiences available.
 Tasks for sanctuary volunteers include: